 Final Thoughts on Bang Bang Fried Rice

 Bang Bang Fried Rice is the kind of meal I come back to when I want dinner to feel steady and simple.
-Iโve made it enough times to trust how it turns out, and that kind of ease matters.
-After forty years of cooking, Chef Thomas knows that food like this earns its place by working every time.
-If you want something sweet to follow, you can browse the dessert, Thatโs usually how I finish a meal like this at home, relaxed and satisfied.
+I’ve made it enough times to trust how it turns out, and that kind of ease matters.
+After forty years of cooking, Chef Thomas knows that food like this earns its place by working every time, much like the reliable results you get with copycat subway italian herb cheese bread.